chaitanyasaip/Image_Classification/README.md

 The data we will be dealing with is similar to a normal Machine learning project.
 But this procedure can be implemented to large dataset as well.

 Types of Potato Crop Diseases:
-1. Early Blight
+a.
+Early Blight
-2. Late Blight
+b.
+Late Blight
 Steps for an End-to-end project:
 1. Data collection — tf dataset, data augmentation
 2. Data Preprocessing